HappyGnome/DCS_Scripts/Readme.md

 * `<playerUnit>` (unit) is the player-controlled unit that achieves `<distance>` to the group
 * `<closestUnit>` (unit) is the unit that attains `<distance>` to the `<playerUnit>`

-**Example:**  `ap_utils.getClosestLateralPlayer("Raider-1",coalition.side.BLUE, Object.inAir)` returns information about the airbourne unit in the group *Raider-1* that's closest to a blue player.
+**Example:**  `ap_utils.getClosestLateralPlayer("Raider-1",{coalition.side.BLUE}, {unitFilter = Object.inAir})` returns information about the airbourne unit in the group *Raider-1* that's closest to a blue player.

+### Make respawnable on-call units by group name
+`ap_utils.makeRocIfNameContains` Create respawn-on-command asset pools for all groups whose name contains a certain substring.
+	Add comms menu commands to trigger them.

+Usage:
+`ap_utils.makeRocIfNameContains (<substring>, <spawnDelay>, <delayWhenIdle>, <delayWhenDead>, <coalitionName>)`

+Where:
+* `<spawnDelay>` (s) time between request and activation/respawn

+* `<delayWhenIdle>` (s) time before respawn requests allowed when unit goes idle

+* `<delayWhenDead>` (s) time before respawn requests allowed when unit is dead

+* `<coalitionName>` "red", "blue","neutral" or "all" (anything else counts as "all") is the coalition name that can spawn group and receive updates about them
+		Note: neutral players don't seem to have a dedicated comms menu, so units added with "neutral" will not be spawnable!

+**Example:**
+`ap_utils.makeRocIfNameContains("%-broc%-" , 60, 180, 600, "Blue")` Makes any group whose name contains "-broc-" respawnable for Blue.
+(Note that "-" needs to be escaped in lua for substring lookup.)